Wang Yu (chancellor): During Emperor Suzong's and Emperor Daizong's reigns

 In 760, Wang was made the prefect of Pu Prefecture (蒲州, roughly modern Yuncheng, Shanxi), as well as the military governor (jiedushi) of the surrounding prefectures.
 In 761, Wang was made the secretary general at Yang Prefecture as well as the military governor of Huainan Circuit (淮南, i.e., the region between the Huai River and Yangtze River).
 After an occasion after Emperor Suzong offered sacrifices, he made Wang the governor of Yue Prefecture (越州, roughly modern Shaoxing, Zhejiang) as well as the military governor of Zhedong Circuit (浙東, i.e., the region east of the Qiantang River).
 Sometime thereafter, he was recalled to serve as Taizi Shaobao (太子少保) and then Taizi Shaoshi (太子少師) -- both positions advisorial positions to the crown prince.
 Wang died in 768, during the reign of Emperor Suzong's son Emperor Daizong.
 He was buried with honors and given the posthumous name Jianhuai (簡懷, meaning "undiscriminating and just").
-His great-grandson Wang Tuan later served as a chancellor near the end of Tang Dynasty, under Emperor Zhaozong.
+His great-grandson Wang Tuan later served as a chancellor near the end of the Tang dynasty, under Emperor Zhaozong.